1

 The plate glass of the display window began to reflect the boy’s upper body.

-It was dimly visible, like a ghost.
+Dimly, like a ghost.

 The boy pressed his hand against the plate glass.